trag1c/paperbush/README.md

 - type conversion

 ## Known Limitations
+Currently Paperbush has no support for:
+- aliases
-- no help messages
+- help messages
-- no subparser support
+- subparsers

 ## License
 Paperbush is licensed under the MIT License.